Boost Profitability of Your Farm for Sale in Ohio: 2 Determining Factors

 - Evaluate Land Use Restrictions: Over time, legal restrictions on land use can change drastically.
 As such, there may have been one set of standards when you purchased your property; and there may be a different set of requirements on the day you list your farm for sale in Ohio.
 Get up to speed on any restrictions, such as zoning requirements and building codes in your area.
 Also, know where your property’s boundaries are.
 Understanding the basic facts of your parcel will allow you to provide prompt and informed feedback to prospective farm buyers.

 What You’ll Need to Know: When it comes to land use, pay attention to zoning ordinances, covenants, easements, and agricultural use restrictions, to name a few.
-The latter, agricultural use, is particularly important because properties that are said to meet criteria for agricultural use are taxed at a lower rate.
+The latter, agricultural use, is particularly important because properties that are said to meet the criteria for agricultural use are taxed at a lower rate.
 For instance, certain commercial agricultural crops are valued according to Ohio law, known as CAUV or Commercial Agricultural Use Value.
 If that usage is less than the potential use of the land, it can result in a significantly lower tax bill for the farmland owner.

 Learn more about tax rates and tax-saving tips in the next phase, below.